ibm-cloud-docs/account/catalog-operator-tutorial.md

 {: #catalog-operator-readme}
 {: step}

-When users access your Operator from your account, they can view installation instructions from the Readme tab of Operator's details page in your private catalog.
-The readme file information is automatically generated from the details in your TGZ or CSV file.
+When users access your Operator from your account, they can select the link to your readme file in your private catalog to view installation instructions.
+The readme information is automatically generated from the details in your TGZ or CSV file.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
-2. Preview how the information in the readme file will be displayed to users when they are installing the Operator.
+2. Preview how the information in the readme file will be displayed to users when they install the Operator.
 3. If you need to make changes, edit the information in your source and import the updated software to your private catalog.
 4. Click **Next**.

-## Manage security and compliance controls
-{: #catalog-operator-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**.
-1. Click **Next**.

 ## Validate the Operator
 {: #catalog-operator-validate}